medavox/distribackup/docs/report/report.md

 ~~How you evaluated the system, how you designed the evaluation Evaluation examines how well the system achieves its aim.~~

+In order to evaluate whether the implemented prototype successfully fulfilled the goals of the original design, a qualitative evaluation was performed.

-The main competitors to to this software are Bit-Torrent Sync and DropBox, due to the similarity of their technology compared to this project.
+The main competitors to to this software are Bit-Torrent Sync and DropBox, due to the similarity of parts of each project's functionality.
 Although the primary intended use of this software is for backup, these technological similarities along with the popularity of DropBox will mean they will offer direct competition.

+As such, some the project was compared against each piece of software,

 * How well does the system cope with sudden changes in network topology?
 * How efficient is it? (bandwidth usage, processor & memory usage)